 The Proposed Project is the construction and development of new student housing, dining, and auxiliary uses on and adjacent to SDSU's main campus.
-The Proposed Project is comprised of two components -- the Peninsula Component, which would be located adjacent to the main SDSU campus at the northern terminus of 55th Street; and the University Towers East Component, which would be located east and immediately adjacent to the existing University Towers on Montezuma Road.
-This Study examines the Daylight Shading created by the University Towers East Component.
+The Proposed Project is comprised of two components - the Peninsula Component, which would be located adjacent to the main SDSU campus at the northern terminus of 55th Street; and the University Towers East Component, which would be located east and immediately adjacent to the existing University Towers on Montezuma Road.